Tuition and Fees

 Requests for refunds of the reservation fee will be granted upon written request to the university prior to May 1, 2015.
 After May 1, 2015 the reservation fee of $300 (or $150 of such fee in the case of applicants to the North Miami Campus) is nonrefundable.

 This nonrefundable fee, which is uniformly charged, is required of all new students for orientation and term start activities.
 It is charged to students who start during the fall, winter or spring term.

 Medical Health Coverage While Enrolled

-All registered, undergraduate day students, both domestic and international, all students enrolled in the physician assistant degree program and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States.
-If students have health insurance coverage through another means (i.e., parent’s health insurance or an employer program) they do not have to enroll in the Johnson & Wales student health insurance plan.
+All registered undergraduate day students, both domestic and international; all students enrolled in the physician assistant degree program; and all international graduate and doctoral students attending Johnson & Wales University are required to have health insurance coverage that is accepted in the United States.
+If students have health insurance coverage through other means (i.e., parent’s health insurance or an employer program), they do not have to enroll in the Johnson & Wales student health insurance plan.
 They can opt out of/waive the university plan by submitting the online waiver form to demonstrate evidence of coverage.
 A new waiver form must be submitted each academic year.
 Students who are required to have health insurance and do not waive the Johnson & Wales University plan will be charged for it.
 The online waiver form and details of the plan, including the full brochure and benefit flyer, can be found on the Health Services page of the JWU website.